Transplant Center: Receiving a Kidney

 Potential complications with new kidney

 - Delayed Graft Function– Typically, the transplanted kidney will make urine right away.
 In some cases, the kidney may have a delayed function after surgery.
-This is called a Delayed Graft Function (DGF) and usually results from acute tubular necrosis (ATN).
-DGF can occur as a result of factors related to the donor such as low blood pressure before donation.
-DGF may also occur if the recipient has a low blood pressure and/or unexpected bleeding during surgery or a biopsy.Sometimes the patient may have to just wait patiently for the new kidney to start working and may require dialysis for a few weeks or months.
+This is called a Delayed Graft Function (DGF).
+The patient may require dialysis for a few weeks or months.
 DGF is suspected when the creatinine does not fall quickly after transplant.
-The creatinine may decrease slightly each day, but if it remains high, there is no way to tell for sure whether rejection is also happening.
-If this happens, a biopsy is usually done so that the doctors can treat any rejection quickly.
+The creatinine may decrease.

 - Dehydration – Dialysis patients are trained to avoid extra fluid.
 When you have a functioning kidney, restricting fluid can lead to dehydration.
 During summer months, it is especially important to drink plenty of fluids because the water loss from heat/perspiration can cause dehydration and your creatinine to rise.
 Most adults with good kidney function will be encouraged to drink at least 3 to 3 ½ quarts (or liters) per day.

 - Urine Leak– The ureter is a muscle tube that drains urine from your transplanted kidney to the bladder.
 An incision is made in the bladder so the ureter can be stitched to the bladder.
 If the bladder becomes too full before the incision in the bladder has healed, then the ureter can pull away from the bladder and urine can leak out.
-If a urine leak occurs, the urine draining from your catheter will stop.
-Usually this occurs abruptly.
 As the urine drains into the area around the kidney, you may develop pain.
 The only treatment for this problem is an operation to reconnect the ureter.
 One of the reasons that you will have a catheter is to keep the bladder from becoming too full.Once your catheter is removed, it is important for you to go to the bathroom frequently during the first few days to prevent the bladder from becoming very full.
 Most patients will feel the urge to go to the bathroom frequently because the bladder shrinks over time when your kidneys do not make urine.
 When the transplanted kidney produces large amounts of urine, you may feel like going to the bathroom often.
-After you leave the hospital, the end of the muscular ureter can scar down and close off, blocking urine from leaving the kidney by what we call a stricture.
-If this narrowed area is very short in length, it can sometimes be stretched by a balloon placed across it by the radiologists going through the kidney.
-If the stricture is long or does not stretch with the balloon, it could require a surgery to correct it.

-- Patients will visit our transplant clinic two times a week for the first month after surgery.
+- Patients will visit the transplant clinic on a regular basis after surgery.
 During your first clinic visit after discharge, plan to be at the appointment for a couple of hours.
 Make sure to bring all of your medicines and your transplant diary.

 - Your lab tests and clinic visit arrangements will be made by one of the transplant coordinators when you are discharged.
 As time passes, the clinic visits and lab tests will be less frequent.

-- If you don’t live in the Gainesville area, we can make arrangements with a lab closer to you for blood tests.
+- If you don’t live in the Gainesville area, we help identify a lab closer to you for blood tests.
 It’s important for you to be seen regularly by a transplant doctor during the first couple of months after your transplant.

-- Patients should not drive for about 3-4 weeks after their transplant.
-All transplant patients need to have a primary care doctor, and they must pay close attention to routine health maintenance.
+- Patients should not drive for about 2-4 weeks after their transplant.

 - A ureteral stent is placed during surgery and will stay in place for 4-6 weeks.
 It is a small, soft tube about 6 inches long that is placed in the ureter.
 The purpose of this is to hold the ureter open and maintain proper drainage of urine until the surgical connection between the transplanted ureter and the bladder heals.
-Your stent removal appointment will be scheduled prior to discharge and takes place at the UF Health urology clinic as an outpatient visit.
+Your stent removal procedure will be scheduled prior to discharge.